Frequently Asked Questions

 Where is Penikese?

 Penikese Island is located at the mouth of Buzzards Bay, not far from Cuttyhunk Island.
-Penikese Island School has offices in Woods Hole.
+Penikese Island School has a shore office in Woods Hole.

 Penikese Island is 13 miles from Woods Hole and the boat trip from Woods Hole takes about 1 hour.

 Who owns Penikese?